FAQ - Information about the Vulnerability-Lab

 =========

-Report-Timeline: (Impacts: Report Vulnerability;Vendor Notification;Vendor Response/Feedback;Vendor Fix/Patch;Public or Non-Public Disclosure)
+Report-Timeline: (Report Vulnerability;Vendor Notification;Vendor Response/Feedback;Vendor Fix/Patch;Public Disclosure)

 ================